quicknir/quicknir.github.io/_posts/2018-04-29-unforgettable-factory.md

 title: "Unforgettable Factory Registration"
 ---

-Using a factory is a common pattern to use when we are working with polymorphic objects.
+Using a factory is a common pattern when we are working with polymorphic objects.
 It exists to solve a very basic issue in C++: in order to construct something you must name its type.
 But the entire point of runtime polymorphism is often that we cannot name the type, because we won't know it until runtime.